ABhole2025/fa25-portfolio-ABhole2025/_projects/torque_wrench.md

 ## CAD Model and Dimensions

-The torque wrench was modeled in **Fusion 360** with all key dimensions defined parametrically.
-The CAD model explicitly shows:
-- Overall handle length
-- Cross-sectional dimensions (*height h* and *width b*)
-- Dedicated strain gauge mounting surface
+The torque wrench was modeled in **Fusion 360**.
+Below is a picture of the model istelf, and its relevant dimensions.
+To better resemble a real torque wrench, I filleted the drive with fillets of 0.05 inches.

 These dimensions were used directly in both the analytical calculations and the finite element model.